Breathing Modes of Skyrmion Strings in a Synthetic Antiferromagnet: Introduction

 In order to overcome these challenges it has been proposed to use synthetic antiferromagnets (SAFs)~\cite{Duine2018}.
 In such a system, two ferromagnetic layers are coupled antiferromagnetically through a non-magnetic spacer layer in an RKKY-style interaction.
 Skyrmions in these systems have been predicted to be smaller, more stable, and require less energy to manipulate~\cite{Zhang2016, Zhang2016_PRB}.
 Recent experiments have also shown that skyrmions can be stabilised~\cite{Legrand2019} in such materials, and---in the case of large skyrmion bubbles---driven by applied current pulses~\cite{Dohi2019}.
 However new challenges are introduced.
 Because of the cancellation of the stray field imaging or sensing skyrmions in these systems is challenging. \\\\

 Skyrmions also possess dynamic modes in the microwave frequency range.
 They either gyrate (rotational modes) or coherently expand and contract (breathing modes) about their centre of mass.
 These modes are well understood both theoretically~\cite{Mochizuki2012} and experimentally~\cite{Onose2012} in bulk systems, and are used routinely to characterise the extent of the skyrmion pocket in phase space~\cite{Birch2019}.
 In thin film systems this is much more difficult because of the lowered sensitivity of measurements and the reduced number of skyrmions in the system~\cite{Satywali2021}, and so most work on these systems is theoretical~\cite{Kim2014, Lonsky2020_APLMaterials}.
 It was recently shown that in synthetic antiferromagnets, the coupling between the skyrmions in each layer produces a splitting of both the rotational~\cite{Xing2018} and breathing~\cite{Lonsky2020_PRB} modes into in-phase and out-of-phase modes.
 This is of interest because in the out-of-phase mode one skyrmion is at its maximum radius while the other is at its minimum, so a measurable trace can be observed in the GHz response of the system, unlike for the in-phase mode.
-This presents a new method of skyrmion-sensing, overcoming one of the main challenges of skyrmions in a SAF.\\\\
+On this basis it has been proposed that a broadband FMR would be a robust tool to detect and identify chiral magnetic textures in a SAF~\cite{Lonsky_2022}.\\\\

 In this work, we study the breathing modes of skyrmions in SAFs using the micromagnetic solver \textsc{mumax3}~\cite{Vansteenkiste2014}, and expand on previous work to consider SAFs with multiple repeats.
-In such samples we see further splitting of modes, yielding resonances at lower frequencies more accessible by conventional laboratory equipment, paving the way to experimental observation of such modes.
+In such samples we see further splitting of modes, revealing a variety of complex phase relationships and yielding resonances at lower frequencies more accessible by conventional laboratory equipment, paving the way to experimental observation of such modes.